eartharoid/eartharoid.me/content/_index.md

 </a>
 {{< /html >}}

-### Software

 #### My skills

-It appears that it is popular to have a list of icons/logos for "skills", so here's mine:
+It seems popular to have a list of icons/logos to represent "skills", so here's mine:

 {{< devicon raspberrypi-line fa-2x is-large >}}
 {{< devicon github-plain fa-2x is-large >}}